wu-json/curse/README.md

 Curse is a single binary and it's _definitely lightweight._ Not like I shoved bun in there or anything.

-1. `brew install curse`

-2. Create your `curse.toml` and put it in your project root.
+1. Create your `curse.toml` and put it in your project root.

 ```toml
 # curse.toml example